sigdev2/newave/README.md

      - *begin<alias_name>* - start block directive for collect future *STDIN*
      - *end<alias_name>* - end block directive, run command, put to *STDIN* this block and replace block to *STDOUT* of command

     Aliases register in **\#pragma aliasns** namespace if no flag global. if register is success replaces with empty string.
 Alisases registred with *alias* directive with identical names replace each other.
-Can't use starndard directives names, *insert* name and aliases registred by *system* directive can't be rewrited, and an any attempt will cause an error.
+Can't use starndard directives names, *insert*, *system*, *alias* names and aliases registred by *system* directive can't be rewrited, and an any attempt will cause an error.
 Aliases can't be undefined.
 May use only in first included *"aliases.h"*, but declared aliases may used in any files after this include, an any attempt will cause an error.
+Other *"aliases.h"* may be include in root *"aliases.h"*.

     Use if no flag global: